aditiadj/react-music-api/README.md

 # Unfinished

-Still cannot solving how to get the auth token
+Still cannot solved, how to get the auth token

 Lesson 24